How Many Jokes Are There?

 That humour expert from The New York Times article expanded on his single-joke thesis to state there are seven categories of jokes under the umbrella of distortion: the human body, spelling, truth, jumbled language, double entendre, pronunciation, and ideas.

-In his 2011 book There are Only Seven Jokes, Glenn Grunenberger expands on the thesis of the expert in the Times.
+In his 2011 book There are Only Seven Jokes, Glenn Grunenberger develops the thesis of the expert in the Times.

 Although a case can be made that the one word that covers all humour should be surprise.
 Isn’t the essence of a joke that the listener is led to believe one thing only to be tricked by the surprise punch line?